ReadingAndThinking.com

 "The Tipping Point" is a brilliant work by "New Yorker" geek Gladwell.
 Taking the sudden popular trend in society as an entry point, he explored the control science and marketing model from a new perspective.

 He believes that ideas, behaviors, information, and products often spread like infectious disease outbreaks.
-Just as one sick person can cause the city-wide flu; a few graffiti lovers can start a crime wave in the subway; a satisfied customer can fill a new restaurant to open;.
+Just as one sick person can cause a city-wide flu outbreak, a few graffiti lovers can start a crime wave in the subway, or a satisfied customer can fill a new restaurant to open.

-These phenomena are all "social epidemics", and the moment it reaches a critical level and erupts is a "tipping point".
+These phenomena are all "social epidemics", and the moment they reach a critical level and erupt is a "tipping point".

 Gladwell interviewed religious groups, successful high-tech companies, and the world's best salesman. , smoking, children's TV programs, commercials, etc., and clarify the fuse behind it, revealing the principles and methods that trigger the epidemic and maintain the momentum.